SAP/jenkins-library/documentation/docs/guidedtour.md

 The **Configuration** pattern supports simple pipelines that can be reused by multiple applications.
 To understand the principles of inheritance and customization, have a look at the the [configuration][resources-configuration] documentation.

+Please also consult the blog post on setting up [Continuous Delivery for S/4HANA extensions][sap-blog-ci-cd] and get tons of informations around the application development with the [S/4HANA Cloud SDK][sap-blog-s4-sdk-first-steps].

 [guidedtour-my-own-jenkins]:         myownjenkins.md
 [guidedtour-sample.config]:          samples/cloud-cf-helloworld-nodejs/pipeline/config.yml
 [guidedtour-sample.jenkins]:         samples/cloud-cf-helloworld-nodejs/Jenkinsfile